elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-were-the-origins-of-world-expos-and-how-did-they-evolve-over-time.md

 url: /learn/history-of-the-world/questions/what-were-the-origins-of-world-expos-and-how-did-they-evolve-over-time
 score: 9.0
 related_article1:
-    id: 163984
+    id: 163982
-    title: How did the development of public museums transition from private collections, and what was their educational purpose?
+    title: >-
+        In what ways did British colonial power manifest in the exhibits and architecture of the Great Exhibition?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-development-of-public-museums-transition-from-private-collections-and-what-was-their-educational-purpose
+    url: /learn/history-of-the-world/questions/in-what-ways-did-british-colonial-power-manifest-in-the-exhibits-and-architecture-of-the-great-exhibition
 related_article2:
-    id: 163992
+    id: 163980
-    title: How did the Great Exhibition use visual rhetoric to represent otherness and create an ideological space?
+    title: >-
+        What were the key technological advancements during the Industrial Revolution, and how did they impact factory processes?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-great-exhibition-use-visual-rhetoric-to-represent-otherness-and-create-an-ideological-space
+    url: /learn/history-of-the-world/questions/what-were-the-key-technological-advancements-during-the-industrial-revolution-and-how-did-they-impact-factory-processes
 related_article3:
-    id: 163995
+    id: 163982
-    title: How do contemporary reflections and artistic interpretations engage with the colonial legacies of the Great Exhibition?
+    title: >-
+        In what ways did British colonial power manifest in the exhibits and architecture of the Great Exhibition?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-contemporary-reflections-and-artistic-interpretations-engage-with-the-colonial-legacies-of-the-great-exhibition
+    url: /learn/history-of-the-world/questions/in-what-ways-did-british-colonial-power-manifest-in-the-exhibits-and-architecture-of-the-great-exhibition
 related_article4:
-    id: 163981
+    id: 163990
-    title: How did urbanization during the Industrial Revolution contribute to socio-economic changes and class divides?
+    title: >-
+        What was the significance of the Crystal Palace's architectural design, and how did it influence future architecture?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-urbanization-during-the-industrial-revolution-contribute-to-socioeconomic-changes-and-class-divides
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-crystal-palaces-architectural-design-and-how-did-it-influence-future-architecture
 related_article5:
-    id: 163979
+    id: 163991
-    title: How did the Great Exhibition of 1851 reflect Prince Albert's vision and international participation?
+    title: >-
+        What is the historical significance of the Crystal Palace's relocation, reconstruction, and eventual destruction?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-great-exhibition-of-1851-reflect-prince-alberts-vision-and-international-participation
+    url: /learn/history-of-the-world/questions/what-is-the-historical-significance-of-the-crystal-palaces-relocation-reconstruction-and-eventual-destruction
 ---

 &nbsp;